theraot/Theraot/readme.md

     - Needles : [See "Needle" below]
     - ArrayPool : An object pool to recycle arrays.
     - Disposable : A general purpose disposable object with Action callback.
-    - DisposableAkin : Same as above, but can only be disposed by the same thread that created it.
+    - DisposableAkin : Same as above, but disposable only by the thread that created it.
 [See Note 1]
     - IExtendedDisposable : A IDisposible that you can query to know if it was disposed.
 [See Note 2]
     - NoTrackingThreadLocal & TrackingThreadLocal : The backends for the backport of System.Threading.ThreadLocal.
     - ReentryGuard : A helper class that allows to protect a code from reentry.